The Importance of a User-Friendly Website

 Modern Design

-But the market is slowly shifting towards bolder, asymmetric design.
+Flat elements are nice, but the issue with them is that they often look the same: perfect squares, circles, and triangles.
+But the market is slowly shifting towards bolder, asymmetric designs.
 And it looks amazing.

 Micro-interactions